minas1/programming-wars/README.md

 ### How to perform the kata

 ## Requirements
-* Android Studio (required because the project use libGDX, a cross platform game engine for Desktop, Android, iOS and web)
+* Android Studio (required because the project uses libGDX, a cross platform game engine for Desktop, Android, iOS and web)

 To be able to run the project, you will need to create a _Run configuration_ within the IDE.
 Follow the tutorial [here](https://github.com/libgdx/libgdx/wiki/Gradle-and-Intellij-IDEA) to do so.
 The easiest one to choose is the **Desktop** configuration.